Cabjo/meetingManager/README.md

 # meetingManager
-This is a continuation of a first year college project.
-It's a website managing bookings and cancels of meetings.
+This website was created for a databas project together with a classmate (Ida Lundin) in my first year of studying computer science.
+The website manages bookings of meetings.